Students with Skills and Achievement Commencement Credential or IEP Diploma

-Applicants who are interested in pursuing a certificate or degree but have not completed their high school requirements may matriculate in the Liberal Arts and Sciences Program with a high school equivalency concentration.
+Applicants who are interested in pursuing a certificate or degree but have not completed their high school requirements may enter our High School Equivalency program as a Non-Matriculated student.

-Upon satisfactory evidence that a non-high school diploma Liberal Arts student has successfully completed 24 credits as a matriculated student in the designated areas listed below, the student may apply to the New York State Education Department for issuance of a New York State High School Equivalency Diploma Based on Earned College Credit.
+Upon satisfactory evidence that a non-matriculated student has successfully completed 24 credits in the designated areas listed below, the student may apply to the New York State Education Department for issuance of a New York State High School Equivalency Diploma Based on Earned College Credit.
 The application and College Credit Certification Form for this diploma can be found at the New York State Education Department's website.
 An official transcript of courses completed must be forwarded with these forms from NCCC to the State Education Department.

 |Credits||State Education Requirements||NCCC Courses|

 |3||Social Science||ANT, CRJ, ECO, HIS, HUS, GEO, PSC, PSY OR SOC|

 |3||Humanities||ART 101, FRE, GER, ITA, ENG, LIT, MUS 101, PHI, SLA, SPA, OR THA|

 *Academic Foundations courses, designated by the first digit 0 in the course number, do not apply toward this 24 credit requirement.
 Also, courses with AAC or GES prefix do not count toward this 24 credit requirement.